ibmverse/verse-developer/tutorials/3_add_mailRead.md

 ## 3. Add an application for the Mail Read View

-In this section, we will add an action button to the Mail Read View, and register this new application with Verse.
+In this section, you will add an action button to the Mail Read View, and register this new application with Verse.
 This section is very similar to the last section.

 ### Edit widget.json